How Infrared Heating Works? - iHelios Living Reinvented

 Maintenance Low — no moving parts Higher — pumps, valves, servicing

-Where Infrared Heating Is Used
+Where Infrared Heating Works Best

 • Homes: Living rooms, bedrooms, kitchens, and bathrooms.